 When a business calls another business to market or sell its products or services and establish a rapport, they are essentially engaging in B2B telemarketing.
 Through these calls, companies reach out to potential customers (as opposed to consumers) to communicate the value of their product or service, receive feedback, and decide on the next steps to establish a relationship.
 What differentiates B2B telemarketing from B2C telemarketing is that in B2B, there is an emphasis on relationships due to a smaller audience size, whereas in B2C, the process is product-driven.

 B2B Telemarketing can be outbound, where an organization contacts another company to target prospects and give them solutions for their pain points, or inbound, where it handles incoming calls from contacts as a result of, say, their email campaigns.

 Since it’s a cost-effective method of interaction, businesses use this form of telemarketing for several purposes, such as:

 - Lead generation: By contacting other businesses, you can identify potential customers who are a good fit for your product or service

 - Prospect Qualification: By reaching out to people who interacted with you (by downloading an ebook, etc), you can define which customers are interested in your services

 - Brand Awareness: Especially if you’re targeting a new niche or audience base, you can make them aware of the solutions you provide

 - Market Research: You can find out what other businesses need and how your product can fit in with their requirements

-- Partnerships: By interacting with similar-minded organizations, your business can work together to achieve a common goal (for instance, you can co-host an event which will help land you more customers).
+- Partnerships: By interacting with similar-minded organizations, you can work together to achieve a common goal (for instance, you can co-host an event that will help land you more customers).